frosenberg/frosenberg.github.com/_posts/2014-08-08-docker-boot2docker-and-dns-resolution-of-containers.md

 $ sudo ipfw delete 00411
 {% endhighlight %}

-And then test if you `dig` query works again.
+And now test if your `dig` query works again.
 Mine does :).
-Keep in mind that you have to redo this step *every* time you reconnect VPN.
-The above git repository also has a script that automates that process as well.
+Keep in mind that you have to redo this step *every* time you reconnect your VPN.
+The git repository below also has a script that automates that process as well.

 ---------------------------------------